ozturkeren/QA-TPs_ecommerce-testing-portfolio/README.md

 I am an aspiring **QA/Test Engineer** passionate about building quality into software through a mix of manual, exploratory, and automated testing.
 I am open to **internship and junior QA opportunities** across the EU.

-📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/ozturk-eren/) by sending messages
+📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/ozturk-eren/) by sending messages.